DerBrunoIR/HideYourMessage/README.md

 ```

 # known issues
-- Specific unicode symbols may be rendered differently be programs.
+- Specific unicode symbols may be rendered inconsistently by different programs.